oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

 ### Matrix dimensions and FPGA resources

-The QR-based matrix inversion algorithm factors a complex _n_×_n_ matrix.
+The QR-based matrix inversion algorithm factors a complex _n_ × _n_ matrix.
 The algorithm computes the QR decomposition of the input matrix.
 To do so, it computes the vector dot product of two columns of the matrix.
 In our FPGA implementation, the dot product is computed in a loop over the column's _n_ elements.
 The loop is fully unrolled to maximize throughput.
 As a result, *m* complex multiplication operations are performed in parallel on the FPGA, followed by sequential additions to compute the dot product result.
 The computation of the inverse of R also requires a dot product in a loop over _n_ elements.
 Finally, the final matrix multiplication requires _n_ multiplications.

 We use the compiler flag `-fp-relaxed`, which permits the compiler to reorder floating point additions (i.e. to assume that floating point addition is commutative).
 The compiler uses this freedom to reorder the additions so that the dot product arithmetic can be optimally implemented using the FPGA's specialized floating point DSP (Digital Signal Processing) hardware.

-Note: the compiler flag '-fp-relaxed' will be deprecated in the next release and replaced by a new implementation.
+Note: the compiler flag '-fp-relaxed' is planned to be deprecated.

-With this optimization, our FPGA implementation requires 4*m* DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
+With this optimization, our FPGA implementation requires 4*_n_ DSPs to compute the complex floating point dot product or 2*m* DSPs for the real case.
 Thus, the matrix size is constrained by the total FPGA DSP resources available.
-Note that this upper bound is a consequence of this particular implementation.

 By default, the design is parameterized to process 32 × 32 matrices.